 If you don’t want to give up all of the meat in your meal, try using a combination of half beans/half meat.
 You will hardly notice a difference in taste.

 Rice is very inexpensive and extremely versatile.
-Use it for stir-fry, in soups, stuffed peppers, or on it’s own.
-You can even make desserts with rice that are very yummy.
+Use it for stir-fry, in soups, stuffed peppers, or on its own.
+You can even make desserts with rice that is very yummy.

 Potatoes are one of the most economical foods available.
-It’s not uncommon for 10 pound bags of potatoes to go on sale for less then $2.
+It’s not uncommon for 10-pound bags of potatoes to go on sale for less than $2.

 Since potatoes are a produce item, they are cheaper at certain times of the year (July-March).
 When stored in a cold, dark area of your home, they can last for weeks.

-You should always buy produce that’s in season if you’re looking to save money on your grocery bill.
-Check out our in-season produce guide to know the best time to buy a variety of different produce.
+You should always buy produce that’s in the season if you’re looking to save money on your grocery bill.
+Check out our in-season produce guide to know the best time to buy a variety of different products.

 Once in season, buy produce in bulk and freeze, so those items will last you well into the seasons that they are not at their cheapest/freshest.